astrowp/docs/saas-theme.md

 Please note that you cannot use an identical filename (URL slug) for an already existing page on Astro.
 I.e. if you create a a WordPress page named /features/ it won't work as there is already an existing /features/ page on Astro.

-You can of course create new pages in Astro, in the ```/src/pages/``` folder.
+You can, of course, create new pages in Astro, in the ```/src/pages/``` folder.
+Here is the structure of a simple page, that could be saved as ```test.astro```

 ```
 ---
 import Layout from "@layouts/Layout.astro";
 import Container from "@components/container.astro";
-import Cta from "@components/cta.astro";
+import Cta from "@components/cta.astro"; <--- the CTA component added in
-import Faq from "@components/faq.astro";
-import Testimonials from "@components/testimonials.astro";
+import Testimonials from "@components/testimonials.astro"; <--- the Testimonials component added in
 ---

 <Layout